DPWelsh/Codabunga/content/posts/ginas-first-project.md

 Submissions to Reddit come in various data formats such as text, images, links, and videos.
 When I looked at the subreddits with my naked (human) eye, I noticed that a lot of submissions (the contributions created by ‘original poster’ users) were in the image data format.
 This kind of format was useless for what I was trying to do with my project since I needed actual text to make sense of the data linguistically.
 As a result, I narrowed the format of my data collection to subreddit comments, since they contained the most raw text that I needed for linguistic analysis.

-I assigned variables to the PRAW comments() function that scraped 300 comments from /r/antiwork and /r/productivity respectively:
+I assigned variables to the <code>PRAW comments()</code> function that scraped 300 comments from r/antiwork and r/productivity respectively:

     # sample 300 comments from each subreddit
     antiwork = antiwork.comments(limit=300)